kazhala/dotbare/README.md

 - Default: initialise a git bare repository at \$DOTBARE_DIR
 - -u URL: migrate existing bare repository from remote to current system.
+- -s: if you have defined submodules in your bare repo (i.e. containes .gitmodule), add -s flag to clone submodules as well during migration.

 ### funtrack